-The parent group finances its operations through a mixture of equity, bank borrowings and loan notes.
-The group's exposure to interest rate fluctuations is not considered to be significant as the majority of the group's financing is at fixed interest rates.
+The parent group financed its operations during the year through a mixture of equity, bank borrowings and loan notes.
+All external bank borrowings used during the year were repaid by the balance sheet date.
+The group's exposure to interest rate fluctuations is not considered to be significant as all of the group's financing is at fixed interest rates.